ygliang2009/boeing/README.md

 ### Description

 <p>Usage: The algorithm is for the transfer of udp reliable.
-Most of the parts are transformed from WebRTC  </p>
+Most of the parts are transformed from WebRTC.
+Sometimes we use these algorithm to build up a reliable UDP system which is always be mentioned by SD-RTN or some other UDP based topics </p>

 ### Compile